Markoh2244/Portfolio_/README.txt

-This is some of the work that I can show that I have done over the years.
+This is some of the work, that I can show, that I have completed over the years.

 CMU-BME: This is a group project that I worked on in the Biomedical Engineering Lab